jdmaasakkers/cs205_prelimreport/README.md

 ### OpenMP parallalization

-The prange loops currently use static scheduling.

-The used Python script is [Code_Serial.py](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/Code_OpenMP.py) together with Cython module [train_ml_prange.pyx](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/train_ml_prange.pyx).
+OpenMP parallalization is implented using Cython.
+The inner loops of the learning algorithms are parallalized using nogil pranges that  use static scheduling.
+By just parallalizing the inner loops using OpenMP, the outer loops can later be parallalized using MPI.
+The code is compiled using GCC (5.2.0) and benchmarked for different numbers of cores.
+We find that using Cython with just one thread (so no parallalization) already gives a large speedup compared to the regular serial code.
+For all problem sizes, we find speedups around 66 compared to the serial code.
+This speedup is due to ability of Cython to run in c.
+The figure below shows runtimes for different problem sizes (number of samples) and different cores.

 ![OpenMP-Runtimes](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Runtime_OpenMP.png)

+The Figure shows lower runtimes for an increasing number of cores.
+The Figure below shows the associaed speedup and scaled speedup using $n = 1000$ as the base case.
+The used Python script is [Code_OpenMP.py](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/Code_OpenMP.py) together with Cython module [train_ml_prange.pyx](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/train_ml_prange.pyx).

 ![OpenMP-Speedups](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Speedup_OpenMP.png)

 ### OpenMP + MPI parallalization